 - MCM #3 Illicit Discharge, Detection and Elimination

-- Develop, implement, and enforce a program to detect and eliminate stormwater pollution.
+- Develop, implement, and enforce a program to detect and eliminate illicit non-stormwater discharges and include prohibition of illicit discharges in the stormwater management ordinance.

 - MCM #4 Construction Site Stormwater Runoff Control